Monitoring COVID-19 managed isolation and quarantine facilities

 - Criteria for OPCAT COVID-19 inspections - pamphlet

 - OPCAT inspections and visits during COVID-19 pandemic – update and Statement of Principles

 - OPCAT inspections during COVID-19 pandemic – update and Statement of Principles poster

 The Ombudsman monitors managed isolation and quarantine facilities to prevent human rights violations occurring.
 His OPCAT role does not include a complaints function.

-If you want to report any concerns or make a complaint about a managed isolation or quarantine facility, contact the staff from the quarantine and managed isolation programme at your facility in the first instance.
+You can report any concerns or make a complaint about a managed isolation or quarantine facility using the MIQ complaints procedure.

 The Ombudsman may also be able to assist if you have applied for an exemption from managed isolation, and you think something has gone wrong with the processing of your application.